Abdur Rahman Kashgari: Career

 After completing his studies, Kashgari became a teacher at his alma mater, the Darul Uloom Nadwatul Ulama.
 At the request of A. K. Fazlul Huq, the Prime Minister of Bengal, who visited him in Lucknow, Kashgari moved to Bengal where he became a teacher at the Calcutta Alia Madrasa in 1938.
 In Calcutta, he taught Islamic jurisprudence and its principles.
 After the Partition of Bengal in 1947, Kashgari moved to Dacca, East Bengal.
 He began teaching at the Dhaka Alia Madrasa where he also served as a hostel superintendent.
 In 1955, he was promoted to assistant head mawlana of the institution, and became the head mawlana (principal) from 1969 until his death.
-Among his students were Muhammad Fakhruddin (bn), Muhiuddin Khan, Nurul Islam Hashemi, Syed Fazlur Rahman and Abu Mahfuz Al-Karim Masumi.
-In 1963, he was appointed as the first khatib of the newly-built Baitul Mukarram National Mosque and he served in this position until the end of his life.
+Among his students were Prime Minister Sher-e-Bangla Abul Kasem Fazlul Huq, Muhammad Fakhruddin bn), Muhiuddin Khan, Nurul Islam Hashemi (bn), Syed Fazlur Rahman and Abu Mahfuz Al-Karim Masumi.
+In 1963, he was appointed as the first khatib of the newly built Baitul Mukarram National Mosque and he served in this position until the end of his life.
 Kashgari was also a member of the Anjuman Mufidul Islam organisation.